suryaismail/distance/README.md

   * invalid returnUnit

 ### Frontend
-* If there’s time, a simple angular project to call the REST APi
+* If there’s time, a simple angular project to call the REST API

+### Future improvements
+* Been wanting to try parameterized tests